Adrilopmar/Final-project-IronHack/README.md

 Nor ease.
 Try to code from the phone and then you tell me.

 Next stop?
 The sky!
 I mean...
 The challenges I dropped out.

+#### Aug 28 2022
+Time to hunt!
+Time to look over the code and haunt down all those bugs.
+Do you know where are they hiding? cause I don't...